Living as a bladder cancer survivor

 If you had a radical cystectomy and now have a urostomy, you might worry even about everyday activities at first.
 You might have to alter some of your daily (and nightly) routines because of changes in how you urinate.
-Other issues such as having sex might also cause concerns.
-(See “Surgery for bladder cancer” for more on this and other possible side effects.)
+Other issues such as having sex might also cause concerns (see below).

 Last Medical Review: 02/26/2014

 Last Revised: 02/08/2016